 Tracking your debt to see how much you’re paying off is also a great idea to stay motivated, but don’t linger on it.
 Record it, then focus on building up your savings and investments too to bring a positive spin to your money.
 Focusing on the negative will manifest more of it, so focus on the positive to bring more of it instead!

 If you would like some extra help, you could always join my debt busting bootcamp mini-course.

 If you’re seriously struggling with debt, then make sure you get advice from debt advisory services such as Step Change.

 Tip #4 Make Plans to Improve Your Income

 If you feel like it is impossible to cover all your essential expenses, you might need to come up with a creative plan.

 You could take on more hours at work if this is an option for you, or work towards getting a promotion.
 Now social distancing measures have improved, you could rent out a room in your house if you are not using it.
 There are plenty of online methods of earning an income – just do some searches via google.
 Look through your attic to find items you can sell online.
 Start a blog or find another part time business you can make extra money from.

 These are not quick fixes, but it will help you in the future if you carry them out consistently.

-If you want to do more, come and join my free private Facebook group so you can get involved with the discussions about money and our personal finances.
+Come and join my free private Facebook group to help you with just that!
+Feel free to ask questions and get involved with the discussions about money and building longterm, sustainable wealth.